wojciech-graj/TermGL/README.md

 Works in all terminals supporting ANSI escape codes.\
 Support for Windows and UNIX.\
 C99 compliant, with no external dependencies.\
-Realtime input reading from terminal for user-interaction.
+Realtime input reading from terminal for user-interaction.\
+16 Background colors, 16 foreground colors, bold and underline.

 ## Table of Contents